Loveday, South Australia

-Loveday is a town and locality in the Riverland region of South Australia, located south of Barmera and near the Murray River.
+Loveday is a town and locality in the Riverland region of South Australia, located east of the Moorook Game Reserve, 6 km south-west of Barmera, and 30 km north-west of Loxton.
 Administratively it is part of the Berri Barmera Council LGA.
-At the 2006 census, Loveday had a population of 1,071.
+During World War II, it housed the largest internment camp complex in Australia, with some 5,000 detainees.